High School Internship Program in

-HIP IMO is an integrated mathematical oncology centric internship program that delivers interdisciplinary team science research experiences for high school students.
+HIP IMO is an integrated mathematical oncology centric internship program that delivers interdisciplinary team science research experiences for high school students aged 16 or older by the time of the internship.
 This mentored summer training program is designed for motivated aspiring scientists to help prepare them for interdisciplinary cancer research careers.
-Working under the direction and guidance of IMO faculty/scientist mentors, interns are involved in activities designed to foster the development of life-long research skills.
+Working under the direction and guidance of faculty/scientist mentors in the Integrated Mathematical Oncology (IMO) department, interns are involved in activities designed to foster the development of life-long research skills.
+Students will be assigned individual research projects appropriate to their interests and abilities.

 What will you do